Faye-LisH/QCDSumHelper/README.md

 # Description

-This is repository is the copy of ```https://github.com/QSSRHelper/QSSRHelper```, which is unaccessible due to the account is flagged for unknown resaon
+This is repository is the copy of ```https://github.com/QSSRHelper/QSSRHelper```, which is unaccessible due to the account is flagged for unknown reason

 ## Install&Usage